jinpan/covid-simulations/jekyll/simple_shopping/index.md

 ---
 layout: page
-title: Coronavirus and Shopping
+title: Shopping Solo
 permalink: /simple_shopping/
 ---

 <script src="./bootstrap.js"></script>

-Covid-19 has been spreading across our planet at a rapid pace, and has infected more than [4.3 million people worldwide](https://www.nytimes.com/interactive/2020/world/coronavirus-maps.html), with more than [1.3 million cases in the United States as of mid-May 2020](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html).
+Covid-19 has been spreading across our planet at a rapid pace, infecting more than [4.4 million people worldwide](https://www.nytimes.com/interactive/2020/world/coronavirus-maps.html), with more than [1.4 million cases in the United States as of mid-May 2020](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html).
 Until a vaccine is broadly administered, society must work together to control the infection rate.

-There are hundreds of small questions we must all answer each day that collectively contribute to the infection - should I wear a mask?
+There are hundreds of small decisions we all must make each day that collectively contribute to the infection rate - should I wear a mask?
 How far away should I keep from others?
 How often should I go shopping?
-Should I go shopping alone?
+Should I go shopping solo?
 Should I wear my lucky socks?
 Do my decisions even matter?

 While there are definitive answers to some questions ([The CDC recommends everyone to wear a mask